jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 ## Conclusion

-As of today, three days before Docker Desktop becomes a paid app, it remains unparalleled as the simplest and easiest Docker solution for Mac.
+Looking at the results of my testing there is a clear winner, [Colima](https://github.com/abiosoft/colima).
+It has excellent ease of installation and tight binding to the Mac filesystem and ports.
+Running more complex things like `kind` require jumping through a couple of hoops that aren't necessary with Docker Desktop for Mac, but that are minimal compromises that I'm sure will be ironed out in the future.

-[Colima](https://github.com/abiosoft/colima) came very close with ease of installation and tight binding to the Mac filesystem and ports, however running more complex things like `kind` are not quite working today.
-I'm optimistic that it will be the best option for me to replace Docker Desktop, but just needs a little polish.
+Looks like I'm switching to Colima!